-The FAA is issuing this AD because the Agency evaluated all the relevant information and determined the unsafe condition described previously is likely to exist or develop in other products of the same type design.
+This product has been approved by EASA and is approved for operation in the United States.
+Pursuant to our bilateral agreement with the European Community, EASA has notified us of the unsafe condition described in the MCAI.
+The FAA is issuing this AD because it evaluated all the relevant information provided by EASA and determined the unsafe condition described previously is likely to exist or develop in other products of the same type design.